A Systematic Assessment of Language Models with Linguistic Minimal Pairs in Chinese: Introduction

+Well-curated and large-scale \textsc{mpp} benchmarks are some of the most widely used benchmarks for assessing LMs' linguistic competence due to their ease of use~\citep{warstadt-etal-2023-findings-babylm,alkhamissi2025language-cognition-llms-out-grow}, and have also been widely used to study the mechanisms of language acquisition in LMs.
+For instance, using benchmarks such as the English BLiMP~\citep[Benchmark of Linguistic Minimal Pair,][]{warstadt-et-al-2020-blimp}, LMs have been found to acquire syntax with just around 100M tokens~\citep{zhang-etal-2021-need,warstadt-etal-2023-findings-babylm}, show similar acquisition order regardless of initialization, architecture and training data~\citep{choshen-etal-2022-grammar}, and sometimes over-generalize with U-shaped learning patterns in which models only truly acquire a linguistic phenomenon after an initial dip in performance~\citep{evanson-etal-2023-language,haga-etal-2024-modeling}.

+These findings were mostly English-centric, highlighted by the use of the BLiMP.
+While recent endeavors in other languages---JBLiMP for Japanese~\citep{someya2023jblimp}, BLiMP-NL for Dutch~\citep{blimp-nl}, among others---have facilitated research in more languages~(see Table~\ref{tab:intro:blimps}), there is still no systematic study of LMs' learning patterns in any non-English language.

-However, both fall short of including enough linguistic phenomena, with CLiMP covering 16 and SLING 38, compared to the 67 paradigms in the original English BLiMP, plus five newly added paradigms in the BabyLM challenge~\citep{warstadt-etal-2023-findings-babylm}.
+For one of the most widely spoken languages, Chinese, there are two existing \textsc{mpp} benchmarks: CLiMP~\citep{xiang-et-al-2021-climp} and SLING~\citep{song2022sling}.
+However, both fall short of including enough linguistic phenomena, with CLiMP only covering 16 and SLING 38.
 Furthermore, CLiMP uses a lexicon translated from English, which has been noted for generating unnatural sentences~\citep{song2022sling}.
-Sentences in SLING are derived from the Penn Chinese Treebank~\cite{xue2005penn}, which limits its sentence structures and also makes it difficult to extend to new paradigms.
-Two very important Chinese linguistic phenomena---``\textit{把}'' (\textit{ba}) and also ``\textit{被}'' (\textit{bei}, passive) constructions---are missing in SLING.
+Sentences in SLING are derived from the Penn Chinese Treebank~\cite{xue2005penn}, which limits its sentence structures to mainly the news domain and also makes it difficult to extend to new paradigms.

-To fill the gaps in benchmark design, we first present ZhoBLiMP, a benchmark for Chinese \textsc{mpp}, with 118 paradigms covering 15 linguistic phenomena, totaling 35k minimal pairs (see Table~\ref{tab:zhoblimp-examples} for examples).
-ZhoBLiMP is created following the same data generation method as BLiMP, but with grammar templates and a vocabulary developed by Chinese linguists.
-In addition, we developed an easy-to-use GUI for collaborative and extendable minimal pair generation for linguists unfamiliar with coding, which will be made publicly available (\S\ref{sec:creation-zhoblimp}).

-In terms of model evaluation, to the best of our knowledge, there are no systematic, controlled experiments conducted on a non-English language that trains LMs \textit{from scratch} to study the learning processes from the very beginning.
-Thus it is unclear whether conclusions from studies on English hold in other languages in general~\citep{zhang-etal-2021-need,evanson-etal-2023-language,warstadt-etal-2023-findings-babylm}.
-We fill this gap by pre-training a suite of Pythia models of different sizes (14M-1.4B parameters) from scratch on Chinese data (10M-3B tokens) to study the learning patterns and trajectories of LMs.
-Also, we benchmark state-of-the-art LLMs to diagnose the shortage of Chinese language understanding (\S\ref{sec:experiment-setup}).